 Figure 1.
-The component under analysis: belt support for a satellite antenna.
+The component under analysis: a belt support for a satellite antenna.

-Interaction between simulation data and experimental ones are critically discussed in the “Results” Section, giving indication about identification of the operational limits of both approaches and for mutual improvement.
+The interactions between simulation and experimental data will be critically discussed in the Results section, including recommendations for the identification of the operational limits of both approaches and for mutual improvement.

-Conclusions and hints about future work end the paper.
+Conclusions and hints about future work will end the paper.

 MATERIALS AND METHODS

 The piece under investigation is depicted in Figure 1.
-The bracket realizes a part of the closing device for the antenna of a satellite, developed in close collaboration with Thales Alenia Space.
+The bracket forms a part of the closing device for the antenna of a satellite, developed in close collaboration with Thales Alenia Space.